iamarbaazkhan/Htmltemplate/README.md

-This is my first project in pure html in which I have tried to replicate my college website with pure html
+This is my first project in pure html in which I have tried to replicate my college website